DeviPrasad/tls13c/book/handshake.md

 Thanks to some neat elliptic-curve math, the client ends up with the exact same $\rho$ and $\chi$ as the server.
 The $\chi$ component is what the TLS spec calls `server_handshake_traffic_secret`.
+Thanks to some neat elliptic-curve math, the client ends up with the exact same $\rho$ and $\chi$ as the server.
+The $\chi$ component is what the TLS spec calls `server_handshake_traffic_secret`.

 </div>

 By the end of this message exchange, the client is equipped to exchange encrypted and authenticated messages with the server.
 Therefore, the client initializes its session with the message context, session ciphersuite, and the traffic secrets:

 $$
     { E^{auth}_c = (h^c\cdot h^s, \, \tau, \, \chi) }